-My then newly found detestation also and especially applied to Islam.
-However, even with this loathing of Islam, I noticed the religion continued to reappear into my life.
+Even with this loathing of Islam, I noticed the religion continued to reappear into my life.
 This was quite baffling as I happily attacked and deeply hated Islam.
 Perplexed, I decided to pay attention to this phenomenon and repeat my research of Islam.
 I ensured to do so with a pure and unbiased mindset...